The superfluid fountain effect in a Bose-Einstein condensate: Introduction

 In the present work we theoretically study the non-equilibrium dynamics of a Bose-Einstein condensate which is driven by a temperature gradient.
 We will show that an effect qualitatively very similar to the helium fountain may be observed in experiments with trapped ultracold dilute atomic gases.

-The paper is organized as follows: In Sec. \ref{method}, we briefly introduce the classical field approximation.
-Sec. \ref{system} describes the system under consideration and our numerical procedure.
+The paper is organized as follows: in Sec. \ref{system}, we describe the system under consideration and our numerical procedure to prepare the initial state of the system and run its time evolution.
+To this end, we use the classical field approximation (CFA).
 Then in Sec. \ref{results} we present and analyze our numerical data.
-We show that the thermo-mechanical effect is indeed present in our system and we highlight the importance of distinguishing between the superfluid, normal, condensate and thermal components of the system.
-Finally, we give in Sec. \ref{concl} some concluding remarks.
+We show in particular that the thermo-mechanical effect is indeed present in our system and we highlight the question of distinguishing between the superfluid, normal, condensate and thermal components of the system.
+Finally, we give in Sec. \ref{concl} some concluding remarks and future work to address.
+To be self-contained, we present in the Appendix the CFA method used throughout this paper.